-When a couple go through a very hard emotional roller coaster period in their relationship, sometimes they see no alternative but to separate.
+When a couple goes through a very hard emotional roller-coaster period in their relationship, sometimes they see no alternative but to separate.
 Sometimes they are so exhausted with the arguments or the 'stony wall of silence' that by the time they seek therapy they are on the verge of separation.

-During couples counselling of this nature, a couple need to not rush into a decision based on heightened emotions.
+During couples counselling of this nature, a couple needs to not rush into a decision based on heightened emotions.
 One needs to be able to make time to look at their issues before making this decision.
-The couple need to really listen to what their partner is saying.
+The couple needs to really listen to what their partner is saying.

 It should always be the couple that make their own decisions, so it really is important to make sure this is 'your decision' and is not influenced by a third party.
 Seeing a counsellor during this time is beneficial and keeps your relationship private.

 When one involves talking with friends, families and colleagues it can become very negative.
 It is never helpful to talk about negative issues to friends.
 If you do work through your issues and stay together and strengthen your relationship, you don't want friends reminding you of negative things your partner once did to you.
 Counselling, of course, provides a safe place for couples to explore their issues.
 The counsellor will be non-judgemental and help you look at your situation with a wider lens.

 So, before you rush to the divorce courts, make sure this is your decision!